okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 **Learning outcomes**

-* Learn how to use the Anything-as-a-Source API to manage a Custom Identity Source integration with Okta.
+* Learn how to use the Identity Sources API to manage a Custom Identity Source integration with Okta.

 **What you need**